-Summer’s coming (as hard as it is to believe right now) and here's an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant awful sound; drip... drip... drip.
+Summer’s coming (as hard as it is to believe right now) and here's an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when all of a sudden – that distant terrible sound; drip... drip... drip.
 They glance over to see the household pet licking at a puddle that's steadily forming on the bathroom floor.
-In a flash: Anxiety, stress, and that sinking feeling.
+Suddenly: Anxiety, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-No – the central air conditioner is frozen solid.
-This can occur anywhere, from Fort Myers to Thailand, regardless of weather.
+No – it's the air conditioner of all things.
+This can happen anywhere, from Fort Myers to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
+When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Myers area home.
 The two main reasons why the evaporator coil may freeze:

 - The restriction of the system’s airflow